ProactiveProgrammers/debugging-functions-starter/README.md

 - Confirm that the programs are producing the expected output
 - Explain why the programs produce the output that they do
 - Repair all of the defects inside of the program suggested by the checks
+- As you repair the program, please frequently commit to your GitHub repository
+- As you commit to your GitHub repository, please use descriptive commit messages
 - Use a `docker run` command for your operating system to run GatorGrader
 - Provide all of the required responses in the `writing/reflection.md` file